unepwcmc/ProtectedPlanet/docs/stats/dissolving_geometries.md

 # Creating a flat dataset

-As we have written [before](stats.md#what-do-we-have), a place can be inside two or more protected areas.
-Due to tat we have in several places overlapping polygons.
-To have the correct values for coverage we need to dissolve overlapping polygons in just one.
-As you imagine, doing that for around 200.000 polygons around the world (some of them very complex) should take a while (it was taking more than 3 days when we stopped it), so we had to design a quicker way of doing that.
+As we have written [before](../stats.md#what-do-we-have), a location can be inside two or more protected areas, and so there are many overlapping polygons -- to calculate the correct values for coverage we need to dissolve these.
+This is an expensive operation considering the 200,000+ polygons around the world (some of them very complex) -- this operation took more than 3 days before we stopped it.
+We had to design a better process.

-This is the base query that was taking days to run:
+This is the base query that was too expensive to run:

 ```SQL
 SELECT iso3, ST_Union(the_geom)